Brighton Concrete and Paver Decking

 Pool Decking and Patio Costs

-Resurface your Concrete Deck with Brushed Finished RapidSet®
+Resurface your Concrete Deck with Krete Kote®

 Another option is a stamped concrete pool deck.
 The downside to these is that they may not hold up to the standard required for a swimming pool deck.
 They can be slippery and create more maintenance.
 In addition, the cost can get close to natural stone.
 For just a little more you can have the “real” thing.